Kyrell Lisbie: Semi-professional career

 Having been released at the end of the 2021–22 season, Lisbie dropped down to sign for Woodford Town in the Essex Senior Football League.
 Having featured briefly for the club, he moved to National League South club Welling United in January 2023.
 He scored twice for Welling United in their 3–0 win against Hampton & Richmond Borough on 25 April 2023, his only goals for the club.

 In August of the same year, Lisbie returned to Cray Valley PM on a free transfer.
 When drawn in the first round of the FA Cup against his father Kevin's former club Charlton Athletic, Lisbie stated that the tie had been the one he was hoping for.
 In the match on 5 November 2023, Lisbie's cross early in the second half deflected off Charlton Athletic defender Lucas Ness to make the score 1–1, but he was substituted off minutes later after sustaining an injury.
 In the replay, he scored a penalty shortly before half-time to again make the score 1–1, though he was unable to prevent Cray Valley falling to a 6–1 defeat.
 Cray Valley announced Lisbie's departure at the end of the 2023–24 season.

 On 6 June 2024 he was announced as a new signing for newly-promoted National League club Braintree Town.
 In March 2025 he was joined at the club by his brother Kyreece, who joined on loan from Colchester United.
 At the end of the season, following impressive performances, he was named as the Sportsbeat Young Player of the Year, given to the best young player in the National League, as well as being Braintree Town's player of the year.

 Peterborough United

 On 29 May 2025, Lisbie signed for EFL League One club Peterborough United, penning a three-year deal and marking a rise from semi-professional to professional football.
 On 30 September 2025 he scored his first goals for the club, scoring a hat-trick in the EFL Trophy.

+In April 2026, he signed a new long-term four-year deal with the Posh.

+Millwall

+On 26 July 2026, Lisbie signed a long-term deal for Championship club Millwall.